How to Start Your Own LLC in Arkansas - Complete Guide

 Check Federal Trademarks

-After confirming availability, you may reserve your LLC name with the state.
+Once you have done that, you can book your LLC name with the state.

 How to Reserve a Name:

-Paper forms are also accepted if you prefer to file by mail.
+Paper forms can also be used in case you wish to mail.

 2. Select a Registered Agent

-Arkansas law requires every LLC to appoint a registered agent to receive legal documents, tax notices, and official correspondence.
+The Arkansas law dictates that every LLC shall designate a registered agent to accept legal records, tax documents, and any official communications.

 Registered Agent Requirements